XPRIZE/GLEXP-Team-onebillion/INSTALL-STANDALONE.md

 # Building onecourse

 ## Overview
-The installation steps mentioned below will allow you to setup the application as a standalone application alongside your current filesystem without having to flash custom filesystem images.
-If you instead want to build custom filesystem images (i.e. clear the file system and only have a single application remain on the tablet) for onecourse application follow the steps mentioned in [BUILD](https://github.com/XPRIZE/GLEXP-Team-onebillion/blob/master/BUILD.md) file.
+The installation steps mentioned below will allow you to set-up the application as a standalone application alongside your current filesystem without the need to flash custom filesystem images.
+If you instead want to build custom filesystem images (i.e. clear the file system and have a single application remain on the tablet) for onecourse application follow the steps mentioned in [BUILD](https://github.com/XPRIZE/GLEXP-Team-onebillion/blob/master/BUILD.md) file.

 (**Note:** OS specific commands are mentioned where required.
 All the other commands are OS independent i.e. they work on both Windows and Mac/Linux)